flightphp/docs/content/en/awesome-plugins/tracy_extensions.md

 ## Additional Configuration

+### Session Data
-If you have a custom session handler (such as ghostff/session), you can add the session handler to the Flight app and the Tracy extension will use it.
+If you have a custom session handler (such as ghostff/session), you can pass any array of session data to Tracy and it will automatically output it for you.
+You pass it in with the `session_data` key in the second parameter of the `TracyExtensionLoader` constructor.

 ```php